ashwinkumar12345/ethereum-app1/README.md

 #### Create a new project

 - Open your terminal
-- Create a new directory
+- Create a new directory:

       mkdir inbox

-- Change into the directory
+- Change into the directory:

       cd inbox

-- Initialize a node project
+- Initialize a node project:

       npm init
       {Hit enter a few times to accept the defaults}

-- You should see a new 'package.json' file
+- You should see a new 'package.json' file:

       ls
       {package.json}

 #### Project File Walkthrough

-- Open Atom code editor in the Inbox directory
+- Open Atom code editor in the Inbox directory:

       atom .